Hybrid bounds for the sup-norm of automorphic forms in higher rank: Introduction

 To give the proof of our main theorems some historical context, we note that it shares some strategies with Section 6 of \cite{templier} and Section 2.4 of \cite{saha}, the latter being inspired by the former.
 In turn, the proof in \cite{templier} was inspired by the work of Silberman and Venkatesh \cite{SV} on quantum unique ergodicity, which has many similarities to the sup-norm problem.
 As \cite{SV} treats more generally division algebras of prime degree, it seems only natural that the previous sup-norm problem arguments should extend to this setting, and this is achieved in these notes.
 The main new idea for obtaining hybrid bounds is a systematic use of conjugation invariant functions, such as the characteristic polynomial, as we explain below.

 We observe that going beyond prime degrees seems to require a new general strategy, as was also noted by Silberman and Venkatesh.
-The present paper provides a first step in this direction and the methods suffice for treating certain orders of Eichler type (defined in Section \ref{sec-composite}), in arbitrary odd degree.
-For the notation used in the following result, we refer the reader to the Section \ref{sec-composite}.
-Comparing the following bound with the one in Theorem \ref{thm-main}, the reader may remark that the savings are stronger by a factor of two.
-This is because, for the special orders to which it applies, the argument can handle counting in the spectral and level aspect at the same time, whilst for Theorem \ref{thm-main} we interpolate two different bounds, whence the halving of the savings.
+The present paper provides a first step in this direction and the methods suffice for treating certain orders of Eichler type (see the discussion in Section \ref{sec-composite}), in arbitrary odd degree.
+We work with orders $\mathcal{O}$ of type $\mathcal{O}_0(N)$, by which we mean that, at unramified primes $p$, the completion $\mathcal{O}_p$ is of the form